Alternative Insight

 We believe, according to our Islamic principles, that neither throwing the Jews into the sea nor putting the Palestinian land on fire is logical and reasonable.
 Our position is that the Palestinian people should regain their rights.
 Palestine belongs to Palestinians, and the fate of Palestine should also be determined by the Palestinian people.

 Israel claimed it was threatened by Saddam Hussein's Iraq.
 Saddam Hussein has been deposed and Israel is more threatened by the combination of the new Iraq and the old Iran.
 Israel is forever threatened because Israel appears to its neighbors as a virulent nationalist, militarist and chauvinist nation that uses security to occupy lands, replace indigenous people, oppress Palestinians and constantly threaten others.
-Israel's problems seem to have no end and can only be resolved by endless wars, which means until it or the Middle East disappears.
+Israel's problems seem to have no end and pose the argument that the problems can only be resolved by endless wars, which means until either Israel or the Middle East disappears.

-Iran is a theocratic and intolerant state that is at odds with the progress of mankind.
-Its domestic policies isolate it from the world community and so it finds friends with some radical muslim organizations; namely Hezbollah and Hamas, that contest the interests that Iran feels infringes upon Islam and its own peace.
-However, its problems are principally internal and only accidentally external.
+Iran is a theocratic and intolerant state that contrasts with the progress of mankind.
+Retrograde domestic policies isolate Iran from the world community and push it to ally with radical Hezbollah and Hamas, who also contest nations that Iran feels infringes upon Islam and its own peace.
+However, the Islamic Republic problems are principally internal and only accidentally external.
 Iran directly supports those it considers being oppressed by Israel and is definitely opposed to the Israeli state.
-However, arguments that Iran supports international terrorism have never been adequately proved.
 Iran has no special reason to harm the United States and no capability to do harm without itself being demolished.
-The Islamic state has no territorial ambitions and can't spread its religious doctrines because of the limitations of Shiism in the Moslem world.
+The Islamic state has no territorial ambitions and can't spread its religious doctrines because of the limitations of Sh'ia Islam in the Moslem world.
 Actually, Iran has often allied itself with U.S. interests by vigorously opposing the enemies of the United States.

 - Iran was a prominent enemy of Saddam Hussein's Iraq,